supercow/puppet-pe_upgrade/README.markdown

 Caveats
 -------

-This module needs to download the universal installer on every node; this will be fixed in later releases.

 Due to the complexity of upgrading masters, using this module to upgrade a master is possible but not supported out of the box; you'll have to supply your own answers file.